poweradmin/poweradmin-docs/docs/configuration/dnssec.md

 If you're currently using the pdnsutil method, it's recommended to migrate to the API method:

 1. Configure the PowerDNS API (see PowerDNS documentation)
-2. Update your PowerAdmin configuration with API settings
+2. Update your Poweradmin configuration with API settings
 3. No data migration is needed - the same DNSSEC keys will be accessible through both methods

 ## More Information